Principles

 Modalities

-Specifically, the monitoring procedure is organized as follows (the actual schedule may vary slightly from one institution to another):
+(the actual schedule may vary slightly from one institution to another):

 Mentor and tutor constitute the monitoring committee.
 This committee is not intended to substitute for the advisor.
 The thesis advisor and co-advisor, if any, and the mentor are collectively responsible for monitoring the thesis progress.
 The student is encouraged to make regular contact with his mentor or the member of the board attached to his institution, and share any potential difficulties associated with the progress or the supervision of his thesis.